 Windows Server 2012’s dynamic quorum feature removed that burden from the administrator.
 When a voting member – be it a node or a witness – is offline, its vote is excluded from the quorum.
 You, the administrator, don’t even have to do anything.

 Windows Server 2012 R2 introduced the concept of a dynamic witness.
 Adding a witness in the WSFC serves as a tie-breaker if you have an even number of nodes.
 But if you have five (5) votes and you lose one (1) vote, you end up having an even number of votes toward quorum which will not result in majority of votes.
 Since when is 50% a majority anyway?
 Dynamic witness handles automatically assigning a vote to a witness if and when necessary, such as when the WSFC ends up having an odd number of nodes – the witness vote is excluded to maintain an odd number of votes.

 Although the dynamic quorum and dynamic witness features are both available in Windows Server 2012 R2, the reality is that the quorum is the most complex yet the most important concept in a WSFC.
 Every administrator managing a WSFC needs to understand how the quorum works in order to design for and prepare the infrastructure properly.
-That’s also why I created a dedicated online course just on this topic.

 I know what’s going on in your head right now.
 You’re probably wondering, “These are really great features to keep my SQL Server databases running on WSFC highly available.
 I don’t understand why he said challenges.”